History of HIV/AIDS: HIV-2 origins: cross-species transmission from sooty mangabeys

 SIV of sooty mangabeys (SIVsmm) is believed to be the progenitor of HIV-2 and has been transmitted to humans on multiple occasions.
-A molecular epidemiological survey of SIVsmm in a community of approximately 120 free-ranging sooty mangabeys in the Taï Forest, Côte d'Ivoire, revealed that the two strains of HIV-2 (groups A and B) that spread widely in humans likely originated from this region.
+A molecular epidemiological survey of SIVsmm in a community of approximately 120 free-ranging sooty mangabeys in the Taï Forest of Ivory Coast revealed that the two strains of HIV-2 (groups A and B) that spread widely in humans likely originated from this region.

 There are six additional known HIV-2 groups, each having been found in just one person.
 They all seem to derive from independent transmissions from sooty mangabeys to humans.
 Groups C and D have been found in two people from Liberia, groups E and F have been discovered in two people from Sierra Leone, and groups G and H have been detected in two people from the Ivory Coast.
-These HIV-2 strains are probably dead-end infections, and each of them is most closely related to SIVsmm strains from sooty mangabeys living in the same country where the human infection was found.
+These HIV-2 strains are probably infections of dead-end hosts, and each of them is most closely related to SIVsmm strains from sooty mangabeys living in the same country where the human infection was found.

 HIV-2 groups A and B originated in the first half of the 20th century, with their MRCAs estimated at 1940 ± 16 and 1945 ± 14, respectively, stemming from zoonotic transmission of SIVsmm.
 The rapid epidemic expansion of HIV-2 subtype A in Guinea-Bissau began around 1955–1970, coinciding with sociocultural changes during the independence war (1963–1974), while the SIV common ancestor in sooty mangabeys (around 1809) suggests a cross-species transmission to humans occurred only a few hundred years before the HIV-2 outbreak.